niwa99/Tower-Defense/documents/UCS/UCS-Edit_Settings/UCS-Edit_Settings.md

 (n/a)

 ## 2.2 Alternative Flows
-The user can open and close the settings-menu without changing any settings.
+The user can open and close the settings menu without changing any settings.
+In the settings menu includes a button to leave game to the main menu

 # 3 Special Requirements
 (n/a)